Konica Minolta Launches All New Flagship Monochrome A3 MFPs

-Ramsey, NJ, May 31, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) is proud to announce the latest additions to its bizhub i-Series, the bizhub 950i and 850i.
+MISSISSAUGA, Ontario, June 01, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business (Canada) Ltd. (Konica Minolta) is proud to announce the latest additions to its bizhub i-Series, the bizhub 950i and 850i.
 The new A3 high-volume monochrome multifunctional peripheral (MFP) devices are designed to provide the capabilities of a small-scale print shop within a single unit suitable for an office space.
 The bizhub 950i and 850i offer the usability customers have come to expect from the i-Series, including a consistent user experience between engines, even for businesses with mixed fleets.

 The bizhub 950i and 850i can be used in spaces ranging from a small room or corridor to a warehouse, fulfilling the needs of customers such as small centralized reprographic departments (CRD) and small- to mid-size copy shops that process high-volume print jobs.
 The devices are ideal for a wide range of offices including government, legal, education, healthcare environments and membership organizations.